-This existential ignorance is the basis of the state of deep sleep that is the shadow of unknowing behind our outer lives.
-Deep sleep is an unevolved state, a darkness at the core of the mind where we are not aware.
-Until that darkness is removed by the light of meditation, we cannot know the truth of who we are or the nature of universal reality beyond our conditioned responses and limited ideas.
+This existential ignorance is the basis of the state of deep sleep that is the shadow of unknowing behind our minds.
+Deep sleep is an unevolved state, a darkness at the core of the mind in which we are not aware.
+Until that darkness is removed by the light of meditation, we cannot know the truth of who we are, or the nature of universal reality beyond our conditioned responses and limited ideas.

 If we live in the presence of pure consciousness, as the witness of all, we do not need the past to define us.
 The present is overflowing into eternity and infinity, not as a mere moment in time but as an all-pervasive radiance.
 If you are with a special friend of yours at your home, for example, you do not need their photograph or to think about your past with them.
 If you are aware of the presence of Being, which is the bliss within all, you do not need to define yourself by action and becoming externally.

 Your true identity does not reside in body, name, reputation, property or productions of any kind.
 It is not something you possess, do or appear to be.
 Your true identity resides in your own awareness divested of all external ideas, constructs and associations.
-You are pure identity, unity with all that is everything and nothing as the immutable light of consciousness.
+You are pure identity, unity with all that is everything as the immutable light of consciousness.